Stacy Roest: Playing career

 He played the final nine seasons of his playing career with the Rapperswil-Jona Lakers of the National League A, the top league in Switzerland.
 He played in the Western Hockey League, the American Hockey League and the National Hockey League.

 He captained Team Canada at the Spengler Cup in 2012.

 Roest served as the Director of Player Development for the Tampa Bay Lightning of the National Hockey League from 2013–2025, along with being the Lightning's Assistant General Manager and the General Manager of the Syracuse Crunch from 2019–2025.

+On January 13, 2026, Roest was hired by the Buffalo Sabres as a pro scout.
+On June 30, 2026, he was promoted by the Sabres to serve as the team's director of player personnel, in additon to being named as the General Manager of the Rochester Americans.